T3Voila/templavoilaplus/Documentation/Migration/Index.rst

-.. include:: ../Includes.txt
+.. include:: /Includes.rst.txt

+.. _migration:

-Migration from TemplaVoilà!
-Plus 7.x to TemplaVoilà!
-Plus 8.x
+Migration from 7.x to 8.x
 ----------------------------------------------------------------

 TV+ v8 uses files for all configurations.
-So you can use your VCS (version control system) to manage changes, to deploy your coniguration and so on.
+So you can use your VCS (version control system) to manage changes, to deploy your configuration and so on.
 Also theming related things aren't inside DataStructure anymore.
-We have now different configuration files for every part from data to template confirguration.
-Every part have his own place (diretory) where it lies.
+We have now different configuration files for every part from data to template configuration.
+Every part have his own place (directory) where it lies.
 So you will have the possibility to use a base theme which you extend with your own theme without redefining the data structure or the mapping.

 .. important:: Do backups as the "Plus" may eat all your database tables and files.